|

 conflicts,[1]

-responsibility for their lives, despite their
+and from taking responsibility for their lives, despite

-consciously wanting to change things they dont like.
+their consciously wanting to change things they dont like.

 It all starts when parents